Skip to main content

 Codex implements and runs CodeRabbit

 Codex will: 1.
 Implement the requested feature 2.
-Run coderabbit --prompt-only 3.
+Run coderabbit --agent 3.
 Wait for CodeRabbit to complete its analysis

 3